-The Differences Between Onshore & Offshore Software DevelopmentChoosing between onshore and offshore development depends greatly on what your project's development needs are.
+The Pros & Cons Of Onshore & Offshore Software DevelopmentChoosing between onshore and offshore development depends greatly on what your project's development needs are.
 Take a closer look at the difference to decide which method will be most effective.

 Much time, resources, and efforts go into setting up an in-house software development team, especially if it is a small business with few resources.
 The lack of zeal to hire additional employees and low budget is often why small businesses choose to outsource their software development.